 One of the most iconic BMW models is the 7 Series, which has been produced by the automaker since 1977 and is currently its flagship car.
-This is the model that the auto industry giant uses to reveal new tech, features, and amenities to the world before other BMWs get the latest and greatest, and it’s a truly remarkable luxury sedan.
-Over the last ten years the 7 Series has seen a number of exciting changes and it’s managed to raise its prestige and popularity.
-Here are five of the top BMW 7 Series cars released in the last decade.
+This is the model that the auto industry giant uses to reveal new tech, features, and amenities to the world before other BMWs get the latest and greatest, and it's a truly remarkable luxury sedan.
+Over the years, the 7 Series has seen a number of exciting changes and it's managed to raise its prestige and popularity.
+Here are five of the top BMW 7 Series cars.

 2006 BMW 750Li - $71,800

 When it first debuted, the 2006 BMW 750Li sported one of the best interiors of any other production car in its class.
 It's filled with bells, whistles, amenities, and a lot of high end features including smartphone integration and power adjustable rear seats.
 The Rear Comfort Seats option cost $3,500 and equipped the car with the same features integrated into the driver seat such as sixteen way power adjustment, four way lumbar support, and adjustable thigh and side support.

 Those who wanted even more entertainment in their ride could opt for the $2,200 Rear Entertainment Package, which included headphone jacks, a six DVD changer in the trunk, and an LCD screen for viewing.
 Its performance definitely matches the appeal of the 2006 BMW 750Li's design, and inside is a 4.8 liter V8 engine that produces 360 hp.

 The 2008 760Li marked a turn for technology in the BMW 7 Series lineup, but what was really remarkable about the car was its power.
 To compete with other premium offerings unveiled at the time such as the Bentley Continental GT and Mercedes-Benz S600, BMW put a V12 in the 760Li.